Hazelden Betty Ford Foundation

 Hazelden Betty Ford Foundation - Newberg, OR

 Hazelden Betty Ford Foundation is a detox and addiction treatment facility located at 1901 Esther Street in the 97132 zip code of Newberg, OR.
-As a detox center, it offers meth detox, benzodiazepines detox and alcohol detox.
-The treatment program at Hazelden Betty Ford Foundation includes outpatient day treatment, inpatient detoxification and short term inpatient treatment.
-Hazelden Betty Ford Foundation offers treatment to adult women, adult men and people with co-occurring substance use and pain.
+As a detox center, it offers opioid detox, cocaine detox and benzodiazepines detox.
+The treatment program at Hazelden Betty Ford Foundation includes residential treatment, short term inpatient treatment and outpatient day treatment.
+Hazelden Betty Ford Foundation offers treatment to people with dual diagnosis treatment, LGBT and people with trauma.
 It accepts women and men into their treatment and detox program.

 Address: 1901 Esther Street, Newberg, OR 97132